Simply the Best Blueberry Pie

 6 Ingredient Filling

 After I’ve scared you off about the time it takes, let me mention that blueberry pie filling is actually one of the quickest fruit pie fillings to prepare!
 There’s no peeling, pitting, hulling, or chopping the fruit.
-You do NOT need to pre-cook the filling either (a step we tested but found useless).
+Unlike triple berry pie, you do NOT need to pre-cook the filling either (a step we tested but found useless).
 Just rinse and pat the berries dry and then mix with sugar, flour, cornstarch, cinnamon, lemon juice, & lemon zest:

 Pie Filling Success Tips: